gera3d/hfc-dashboard-mockup/BACKGROUND-SYNC-SYSTEM.md

 - Check console for API errors
 - Verify SyncProvider is wrapping app
 - Ensure no other sync is running
+- Check for cooldown message (3-second wait between attempts)
+- Verify sync lock is not stuck (should auto-release on error)

 **Progress Not Updating**
 - Check network tab for polling requests
 - Verify syncId is correct
 - Check for errors in console
+- Look for 500/404 errors indicating module reload issues
+- Check server terminal for detailed sync logs

 **Data Not Refreshing**
 - Verify onSyncComplete callback